abrandec/Base64/README.md

 src
 ├─ tests
 │  └─ lol.t — "what tests"
-└─ Base64 — "For encoding strings to Base64"
+└─ Base64 — "For encoding bytes to Base64"
 ```

 ## Development